 What happens if diagnosed with AIDS or Hepatitis in Native Country?

 Saudi Government has strengthened their controls over transmitted diseases in Saudi Arabia.
-As a result of this, Saudi Arabia is one of those countries where HIV AIDS and Hepatitis is very low.
-As part of their efforts to control the STDs, Saudi government has made it essential to each and every person who wants to come to Saudi Arabia on permanent basis to appear in a medical test.
+As a result of this, Saudi Arabia is one of those countries where HIV-AIDS and Hepatitis are very low.
+As part of their efforts to control the STDs, the Saudi government has made it essential to each and every person who wants to come to Saudi Arabia on a permanent basis to appear in a medical test.
 In this medical test, among many diseases, they check for HIV/AIDS and Hepatitis.
 This is just to make sure that the employee or the family of the employee intending to visit Saudi Arabia is free from STDs.
 This is how they make sure that person with diseases does not cross Saudi borders.
 If someone is detected with STDs at this point of time, he is not allowed to enter to Saudi Arabia.